Rhyster42/rhyfil/README.md

 # ⭐ Welcome to rhyfil!
-- A point-of-sale web app build for tablet use.
+- A point-of-sale web app built for tablet use.
-- Designed as a learning project to demonstrate full stack development with Go and PostgreSQL.
+- Working in the service industry for the last ten years and coffee shops for most of them, I've had a lot of experience working with different POS systems, and wanted to make a more streamlined "product to modifiers to transaction" organization that is focused on the improving the workflow of a busy barista without sacrificing quality for the customer.
+A lot of POS sale applications are built with an over abundance of features that clog up the cycle because they are built to be universally designed for other industries.
+Rhyfil is designed from the ground up with the intention to simplify the process for the user by having simple, powerful actions available and avoiding unnecesary tools and required actions.

 ## 🔦 Tech Stack
 - **Backend** Go 1.23, net/http library